 The flared flat-front trousers have jeans-style patch pockets in front and are worn with a surcingle belt.
 The belt is a cream web with brown leather ends and a brass centre-bar buckle.
 Similar to denim clothing, this leisure suit has rivet buttons and flat-felled seams.

 Moore wears only a white knit vest (A-shirt) under the jacket, tucked into his trousers.
-His shoes are dark blue suede oxford lace-ups with tan—possibly crepe—soles.
+His shoes are black suede oxford trainers with tan rubber soles and black edging.
 Roger Moore sometimes is without socks and other times wears them with beige socks that give the impression he’s not wearing any socks.
-Wearing the shoes without socks would likely indicate they are unlined.
+Since he wears them without socks, they are most likely unlined.

-This casual outfit is one of the most dated of the series and unlike Moore’s suits has just about no redeeming qualities.
-The best part of the outfit is the classic surcingle belt, and blue suede shoes have also returned to fashion.
+This casual outfit is one of the most dated of the series and unlike Moore’s suits has few redeeming qualities.
+The jacket alone could be better worn with non-matching trousers, though the colour makes it difficult to wear.
+The best parts of the outfit are the classic surcingle belt and canvas trainers.